 - no ticket is resolved.

-The rule can also be selected to create the ticket “immediately” or after a desired period of minutes, hours, or days (this can be used if you want to allow your team the time to respond/action a review/survey themselves before a ticket is created).
+You can also select the rule to create the ticket “immediately”; or after a desired period of minutes, hours, or days (You can use this if you want to allow your team the time to respond/action a review/survey themselves before a ticket is created).

-Determine who you want the ticket to be automatically assigned to.
-From a corporate account level, you can create default property responders (please see section below).
+Determine who you want to assign the ticket to automatically.
+From a corporate account level, you can create default property responders (please see the section below).
 Note, you can only assign a ticket to ONE user.
 You can also add watchers, which is essentially like a cc line.
 You can have multiple watchers on a ticket.